 As part of this showing, the CPUC will require applicants to provide documentation of the organization's policies and practices regarding compliance with health and safety laws and regulations.
-Applicants must certify that they will permit workers on BEAD deployment projects to create worker-led health and safety committees that management will meet with upon reasonable request.
-Applicants will also be required to provide documentation of communications with workers and worker representative organizations regarding the applicable labor laws and fair labor standards, as well as the ability to form and willingness to meet with worker-led health and safety committees.
+Applicants will also be required to provide documentation of communications with workers and worker representative organizations regarding the applicable labor laws and fair labor standards, as well as the formation of worker-led health and safety committees.
 Documentation of an applicant's outreach to workers on these topics may include sample emails, copies of posters, worker surveys, worker meetings, phone call and social media scripts, as well as organizing activities by worker-led organizations.